jaeyk/ethnic-media-911-shock/README.md

 ### Text Data and Hypotheses

-- Text Data: The proof of the pudding is in the eating.
-What data can provide evidence for this claim?
-Ideally, we would like to have a large number of observations before and after the intervention.
+- Text Data: Ideally, we would like to have a large number of observations before and after the intervention.
 Otherwise, we lack statistical power to reject the null hypothesis (i.e., that the intervention and the observed change have no statistically significant relationship).
 Political scientists usually track political opinions through surveys.
 However, many observations of the targeted populations for this study were unlikely to be captured by most political opinion survey data collected at the national level using probability sampling (e.g., American National Election Studies).
 In this context, text data could serve as an alternative to the survey data.
 The [Ethnic NewsWatch](https://www.proquest.com/products-services/ethnicnewswatch_hist.html) database, created by Proquest, has compiled more than 2.5 million articles published by ethnic media in the U.S over the last four decades.

 - **H1:** The September 11 attacks made Arab American and Indian American newspapers publish more articles on U.S. political news related to Muslim communities in the post-9/11 period than in previous years.

 - **H2:** Arab American and Indian American newspapers published more articles on Muslim populations outside than inside the U.S. in the post-9/11 period than in the pre-intervention period.

 ## Research Process

 In this section, I document how I implemented the research design step-by-step.
 If possible, I also provide the Python or R code used in each step.
-Aside from the text classification, all the Python and R code was written by me.

 ### Data Collection (Summer 2019)